 This is not a complete list of one-room schools in Missouri.
 The information presented here is a selection of schools featured in our MU Extension programs or in the newsletter for the Missouri Historic Schools Alliance.
 To submit information for inclusion on this page, please email David Burton.
-You can help support these efforts by joining the Missouri Historic School Alliance and/or becoming a Friend of Greene County Extension.
+You can help support these efforts by joining the Missouri Historic School Alliance.

 Schools Worth Knowing About

 We are currently working on a book that will feature the very best one-room schools in the state of Missouri.
 Be watching this site for information on how to get your own copy.
 Since work on that book is underway, the links to information about these features schools have been removed.
 Detailed information about these schools, along with others, will be included in the book.

 Schuyler School (Springfield, Mo.): Located near Fantastic Caverns, this school built in 1905 is active as a community center.

 Cave Springs School (Jasper county, Mo.): This school was many things in between 1838 and 1966, a school, church, polling place, community center, funeral parlor and, during the Civil War, a military outpost, command post and temporary Jasper County Courthouse.

 Wooley Creek School (Cape Fair, Mo.): On a high Ozarks ridge overlooking the James River (and Table Rock Lake), less than four miles west of Cape Fair, Mo., the Wooley Creek Community gathered for generations.
 The center of this community (named for the Wooley Family who settled here from Tennessee in the mid-1800s) was the old, one-room school house.